 - the Access Permit section 'Equipment to be Worked On', must clearly identify the equipment that the Access Permit allows access to. - the Access Permit section 'Work to be done', must clearly identify the work activity - the Access Permit section 'But Note That, must clearly identify any equipment that may remain energised.

 ACCESS PERMIT ISSUE

-Before issuing the Access Permit, the issuer must ensure the recipient acknowledges they know and understand all of their responsibilities as a recipient.
+Before issuing the Access Permit, the issuer must ensure the recipient holds recipient competency and that they understand all of their responsibilities.

 Before accepting the Access Permit, the recipient must ensure that: